andyharless/sapphograms/README.md

     - bit 6 clear -> punctuation and control codes: (apostrophe,dot + comma,semicolon) + (quote,space + newline,gap)
 - lower-order bits interpreted as follows:
   - bits 3, 4, and 5 select within these sets according to the groupings indicated above
+    - In each case, a set bit selects the first element of a grouping and a clear bit selects the second.
+Thus, for example, Upsilon, being the second member of the second minor grouping of the second major grouping within the "vowels and rho" category, would have all 3 of these bits clear (but 6 and 7 set, so it starts with 11000).
   - bit 2 -> normally set; clear may indicate various things such as characters that are rendered as digamma in some transcriptions
   - bit 1 -> normally set; clear indicates hypothesized text not present in actual fragment
   - bit 0 -> normally set; clear indicates a letter usually capitalized in modern renderings